Victoria Park, Melbourne: Recent use

-In 2009, the City of Yarra council voted to allow Collingwood's VFL team to recommence matches at Victoria Park.
+In 2009, Yarra City Council voted to allow Collingwood's VFL team to recommence matches at Victoria Park.
+More than 6,000 spectators watched Collingwood's return to the ground in round 1 of the 2010 VFL season.

 The team currently splits their home games between Victoria Park and Olympic Park Oval.
 By 2019, Collingwood were also playing most home matches for its women's teams in the AFL Women's and VFL Women's leagues at the venue, ensuring widespread use of Victoria Park by the club.

 The ground has also been the base for the AFL Victoria umpiring department, which officiates "competitions, carnivals and other events, including the VFL and TAC Cup competitions".